 Here are the bacteria that the three active ingredients are used to kill: Staphylococcus aureus, streptococci including Streptococcus pneumoniae, Escherichia coli, Haemophilus influenzae, Klebsiella/Enterobacter species, Neisseria species, and Pseudomonas aeruginosa (Daily Med).

-While it’s possible for many types of bacteria to cause acne, Propionibacterium acnes are the type most commonly responsible for acne vulgaris (European Bioinformatics Institute).
-This means that from the get-go, we know that Neosporin’s active ingredients aren’t intended to fight the main kind of bacteria that causes acne.
+While it’s possible for many types of bacteria to cause acne, Propionibacterium acnes is the type most commonly responsible for acne vulgaris (European Bioinformatics Institute).
+This means that from the get-go, we know that Neosporin’s active ingredients aren’t intended to fight the main acne-causing bacteria.

 Why the Active Ingredients in Triple Antibiotic Ointments Don’t Work for Acne